-Many prominent companies — including Southwest Airlines, Microsoft and REI — are turning to social listening as a new model for audience research and customer service.
-Social listening focuses on solving problems and building relationships by recognizing that customer interactions and conversations can reveal the bigger picture of what's happening with a brand.
-Having this understanding enables businesses to fine-tune activities like customer service and marketing to be more effective.
+Many prominent companies rely on social listening as an effective model for audience research, customer service and customer relationship development.
+Social listening focuses on solving problems and building relationships by recognizing that customer interactions and conversations can reveal the bigger picture of what’s happening with a brand, its competitors and market trends.
+This understanding enables businesses to fine-tune activities like customer service, marketing and even product development to be more responsive, personalized and effective.

 Simply put, social listening is a specific way of paying attention.
 It entails hearing, speaking and responding to customers in a more nuanced fashion that reflects their own ideas, concerns and interests.
-It is also about understanding customer sentiment toward a brand, and how that may influence their positive or negative relationship with it.
+It is also about understanding customer sentiment toward a brand and how that may influence their positive or negative relationship with the brand.

 Listening Is Good for Business

 Social listening is most commonly practiced on social media.
-Given the number of negative customer service incidents that go viral online each year, it's clear that many businesses are still learning how to listen, and doing so the hard way.
+Given the number of negative customer service incidents that go viral online each year, it’s clear that many businesses are still learning how to listen.
+Unfortunately, they often learn the hard way.
 Social media multiplies the impact of all types of customer interactions, and businesses that are active listeners are better prepared to respond to complaints and sustain brand loyalty.

 Here are some other examples of how companies are using social listening:

 - To gain insight on what consumers like or dislike about a brand

 - To seize opportunities for sharing user-generated content that features or relates to the brand

 - To engage with potential influencers or brand ambassadors